pinglmlcv/pingliu264/_pages/about.md

 * Aug 2025: Our proposal “Acquisition of a High-Performance GPU Cluster for Large-Scale AI” has been selected for funding by NSF, and I am honored to serve as the Principal Investigator (PI) on this project.
 * Jul 2025: Our work "Advances in 4D Generation: Techniques, Challenges, and Future Directions" is posted [online](https://arxiv.org/abs/2503.14501)
 * Jul 2025: I am invited as a senior PC member for AAAI 2026.
-* Jun 2025: Our work "Fed-HeLLo: Efficient Federated Foundation Model Fine-Tuning with Heterogeneous LoRA Allocation" is accepted by IEEE Transactions on Neural Networks and Learning Systems.
-* Jun 2025: Our work "Counterfactual Co-occurring Learning for Bias Mitigation in Weakly-supervised Object Localization" is accepted by IEEE Transactions on Multimedia.
-* Jun 2025: Our work "SEED: A Benchmark Dataset for Sequential Facial Attribute Editing with Diffusion Models" is posted [online](https://arxiv.org/pdf/2506.00562)

 <div id="clustrmaps-widget">
 <script type="text/javascript" id="clustrmaps" src="//clustrmaps.com/map_v2.js?d=oXRv4M63JdtwBIkQ5oKu8c-q64iduHv6EuXiZlADu50&cl=ffffff&w=a"></script>